Northern Suburbs Crematorium

-The Northern Suburbs Crematorium, officially Northern Suburbs Memorial Gardens and Crematorium, is a crematorium in North Ryde, New South Wales, a suburb of Sydney, Australia.
+The Northern Suburbs Crematorium, officially Northern Suburbs Memorial Gardens and Crematorium, is a crematorium in North Ryde, Sydney, Australia.
 It was officially opened on 28 October 1933, and the first cremation took place on 30 October 1933.

 Northern Suburbs Crematorium was the second crematorium in New South Wales.
 It was designed by Frank I'Anson Bloomfield (1879–1949), who was cremated there, and also designed NSW and Sydney's first crematorium at Rookwood Cemetery.
-Bloomfield designed both places with a view to an authentic "florentine" feel.
+Bloomfield designed both places with a view to an authentic florentine feel.
 The grounds feature Art Deco statues, Royal Doulton tiles, classic iron work and other period features.
 The Memorial Gardens is a heritage listed site and often features in historical tours of Sydney and the North Shore.

-In 2012 a new Function Centre was opened by the Governor of New South Wales, Professor Marie Bashir.
+In 2012 a new Function Centre was opened by the Governor of New South Wales, Marie Bashir.

 Notable interments

 The cremated remains of notable persons located at Northern Suburbs Crematorium include: